-If you have any specific questions about a service, contact the program administrator associated with that particular service.
+If you have any specific questions about a service, please contact the program administrator associated with that particular service.
 They are available to provide you with complete information and assistance.

 In addition to this printed version, the Services Guide is available on our website.
-The online version can be accessed at www.hfmboces.org/ services-guide-introduction/.
+The online version can be accessed at www.hfmboces.org/services-guide-introduction/.

-Thank you and please let us know how we can better serve you as we build our future together.
+Thank you and please let us know how we can better partner with you to identify collaborative opportunities that would benefit your district.